scieloorg/ioisis/README.md

-Length and position fields that are stored in the record (`total_len`, `base_addr`, `dir.len`, `dir.pos`) are computed in build time and checked on parsing (apart from `total_len`, which is ignored on parsing).
+Length and position fields that are stored in the record (`total_len`, `base_addr`, `dir.len`, `dir.pos`) are computed in build time and checked on parsing.
 We don't need to worry about these fields, but we can read them if needed.
 For example, one directory record (a dictionary) has this: